Ak-nut-47/virtual-machine-learning/readme.md

 Step 6 - To avoid Manually entering credentials , I ran this command - git config --global credential.helper store " Will test and input if git is able to reme,ber credentials .Also The token validity is set for one year so by 2026 the token will be expired.
 Step - 7 - Every Change on the readme is being done through nano . ctrl + o , saves thing , give name or make change to filename. ctrl + x exits.
 Using cat comand to view contents of the file.
+Step - 8 - Line change to test if git remeber credentials